zidekd/OSModIn/README.md

 # OpenOscilloscopeModule

-This repository contains circuit design, mechanical design and firmware for Oscilloscope module for modular instrumentation.
-This repo is heavily WIP.
+This repository contains circuit designs, mechanical designs, and firmware for an Oscilloscope module designed for modular instrumentation.
+The oscilloscope is intended to be in Eurocard format, similar to the National Instruments PXI system.
+Numerous decisions will need to be made regarding connectors, protocols, and other components, including chassis design.
+Therefore, the choice of the Eurocard IEEE standard format has been made.
+Please note that this repository is currently a work in progress (WIP).

 Target specs:
 - Bandwidth: 60MHz